matbesancon/BilevelOptimization.jl/paper/paper.md

 For most lower-level problems, there are several optimal solutions (different solutions yielding the same optimal value of the objective).
-Several methodologies have been developed for such case, the two principal being the optimistic and pessimistic bilevel formulations, turning the set-valued problem into a regular one.
-The approach used for now in BilevelOptimization.jl is the optimistic one, allowing for more easily reformulated problems.
+Several methodologies have been developed for such case, the two primary approaches being the optimistic and pessimistic bilevel formulations [@dempe2018bilevel], regularizing the set-valued problem by guaranteeing the uniqueness of the lower-level solution.
+The approach used in *BilevelOptimization.jl* is the optimistic one.

-This package is initially designed for a restricted form:
+This package is initially designed for a problem of the form:
 ```julia
 min_x cx^T x + cy^T y
 s.t.
 G x + H y <= q